 Advanced Standing permission is only necessary for academic disciplines that offer introductory-level core courses.
 Those disciplines are:

 |Core course for which advanced standing may be sought||Background needed to be considered for advanced standing|

 |TO704-Hebrew Bible I||Graduate level coursework in the study of the Hebrew Bible, including the use of historical-critical methods in their interpretation.|

 |TN721-Introduction to the New Testament||Graduate level coursework in the study of the New Testament, including the use of historical-critical methods in their interpretation.|

 |TF701/702 Reading the World: History, Theology, and Context I and II||This year-long sequence is unique to the School of Theology and is not normally eligible for advanced standing because it does not compare to coursework in other graduate programs, neither is it merely a combination of such other classes.
 In rare situations, students with extensive coursework in theology, history, and sociology of religion might be considered for advanced standing.|

 |TF703/704 Practices of Faith I and II||This unique, year-long sequence is a signature course for the School of Theology’s MDiv program and is not eligible for advanced standing.|

-To be considered for Advanced Standing an entering student should send a written request to the School of Theology Registrar’s Office (email@example.com).
+To be considered for Advanced Standing an entering student should send a written request to the School of Theology Registrar’s Office (firstname.lastname@example.org).
 The request should take the form of a letter to the School’s Registrar and Academic Dean.
+It should include any relevant syllabi.
 An example is below:

 Dear School of Theology Registrar and Academic Dean,